Robert Louis Stevenson: Marriage and California

 By December 1879, aged 29, Stevenson had recovered his health enough to continue to San Francisco where he struggled "all alone on forty-five cents a day, and sometimes less, with quantities of hard work and many heavy thoughts," in an effort to support himself through his writing.
 But by the end of the winter, his health was broken again and he found himself at death's door.
 Fanny was now divorced and recovered from her own illness, and she came to his bedside and nursed him to recovery.
 "After a while," he wrote, "my spirit got up again in a divine frenzy, and has since kicked and spurred my vile body forward with great emphasis and success."
-When his father heard of his 28-year-old son's condition, he cabled him money to help him through this period.
+When his father heard of his son's condition, he cabled him money to help him through this period.

 Fanny and Robert were married in May 1880.
 She was 40; he was 29.
 He said that he was "a mere complication of cough and bones, much fitter for an emblem of mortality than a bridegroom."
 He travelled with his new wife and her son Lloyd north of San Francisco to Napa Valley and spent a summer honeymoon at an abandoned mining camp on Mount Saint Helena (today designated Robert Louis Stevenson State Park).
 He wrote about this experience in The Silverado Squatters.
 He met Charles Warren Stoddard, co-editor of the Overland Monthly and author of South Sea Idylls, who urged Stevenson to travel to the South Pacific, an idea which returned to him many years later.
-In August 1880, he sailed with Fanny and Lloyd from New York to Britain and found his parents and his friend Sidney Colvin on the wharf at Liverpool, happy to see him return home.
+In August 1880 he sailed with Fanny and Lloyd from New York to Britain and found his parents and his friend Sidney Colvin on the wharf at Liverpool, happy to see him return home.
 Gradually, his wife was able to patch up differences between father and son and make herself a part of the family through her charm and wit.